RCBI contest to reward innovation

-A contest sponsored by the Robert C. Byrd Institute (RCBI) will help one lucky winner grow a successful agricultural product by providing more than $10,000 in business assistance.
+HUNTINGTON -- A contest sponsored by the Robert C. Byrd Institute (RCBI) will help one lucky winner to grow a successful agricultural product with more than $10,000 in business assistance.

-Agricultural innovators across the state will compete as part of the West Virginia Vanguard Agriculture Design Competition – the fourth-annual contest that recognizes innovation and ingenuity in agriculture by honoring an entrepreneur whose product has the greatest potential to solve logistical challenges in the local food supply chain.
-Past winners include a GPS livestock tracker, an online farm-to-table meal planner and a system to manufacture environmentally friendly packaging from mushroom spores.
+Agricultural innovators across the state will compete as part of the West Virginia Vanguard Agriculture Design Competition – the third-annual contest that recognizes innovation and ingenuity in agriculture by honoring an entrepreneur whose product has the greatest potential to solve logistical challenges in the local food supply chain.
+Past winners have included a GPS livestock tracker and an online farm-to-table meal planner.

 This year’s winner will receive assistance with product design and development; logo creation and marketing; patent, trademark and copyright applications; business development planning; funding opportunities; and business incubator space.
 West Virginia residents – including students of all ages – as well as out-of-state residents enrolled in West Virginia colleges and universities are eligible to compete.

-Innovators should apply online at www.rcbi.org/go/vanguard.
-Entries must be received by 3 p.m.
-January 26, 2018.
-The winner will be announced in February at the 2018 West Virginia Small Farms Conference in Morgantown.
+Innovators should apply online at www.rcbi.org/wvvanguardag.
+Entries must be received by 5 p.m.
+January 31, 2017.
+The winner will be announced in February 13 at the 2017 West Virginia Small Farms Conference in Charleston.